 There are several advantages a CNC router enjoys over other processes used to cut rigid and semi-rigid materials.

-It can cut almost any material in myriad complex shapes while maintaining high precision (up to +/- .002), minimizing material waste, and achieving superior edge quality that doesn't require secondary finishing.
-Those finer edge finishes are achieved using a selection of bits, thus avoiding striation common to waterjet cutting or chipping common to die cutting.
+For example, routers can cut almost any material in myriad complex shapes while maintaining high precision (up to +/- .002), minimizing material waste, and achieving superior edge quality that doesn't require secondary finishing.
+Another advantage is that finer edge finishes are achieved using a selection of precision milling bits, thus avoiding striation common to waterjet cutting or chipping common to die cutting.
 And there is also no deformation or wetting of the material as the material is being drilled or milled.
 Plus, 3D shapes can be machined from a single material stock.

 Because KLINGER IGI's CNC router cutting services help customers achieve greater precision in part fabrication plus higher production speeds, you'll find that work center in high demand.